yonglehou/Conduit/readme.md

 Conduit and a ConduitComponent.

 A Conduit represents your application or service.
 You should only have one of these in your process.
-A Conduit can contain many ConduitComponents.
+A Conduit can contain many Components.

 ConduitComponents makes up the functionality of your application or service.
 You should have many of these and they will likely communicate with each other.
 You should break your ConduitComponents based on